carpentries-lab/metagenomics-shell/_episodes/04-redirection.md

 ~~~
 {: .bash}

-> ## File extensions
->
-> You might be confused about why we're naming our output file with a `.txt` extension.
-After all,
-> it will be holding FASTQ formatted data that we're extracting from our FASTQ files.
-Won't it
-> also be a FASTQ file?
-The answer is, yes - it will be a FASTQ file and it would make sense to
-> name it with a `.fastq` extension.
-However, using a `.fastq` extension will lead us to problems
-> when we move to using wildcards later in this episode.
-We'll point out where this becomes
-> important.
-For now, it's good that you're thinking about file extensions!
->
-{: .callout}

 The prompt should sit there a little bit, and then it should look like nothing
 happened.
 But type `ls`.
 You should see a new file called `bad_reads.txt`.